grpc/proposal/A71-xds-fallback.md

 ### Using a single XdsClient but only refetched cached resource if a request was made for a non-cached resource.

-This is similar to the option above but causes less refetches.
-It will still result in many more fetches than the proposed solution with per-target XdsClients.
+This is similar to the option above but also reduce a number of requests to the control plane in the event of fallback.
+This option still results in many more fetches than the proposed solution with per-target XdsClients.

 [A27]: A27-xds-global-load-balancing.md
 [A36]: A36-xds-for-servers.md